MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/csw-overview.md

 - Select the back arrow in the upper-left corner of the form to get back to your previous view.
 - Select Ctrl + mouse click to open items in a new tab.

-However, the administrator can configure settings that allow for simpler navigation options.
-More information: [Configure simpler navigation in Customer Service workspace](csw-enable-simpler-navigation.md).
+However, the administrator can configure settings that allow for simpler navigation options that doesn't require agents to use complex keyboard selections.
+Perform the steps in the Simplify navigation in Customer Service workspace section to enable the settings.

-## Configure navigation for Customer Service workspace
+### Simplify navigation in Customer Service workspace

 You can use the following utility to simplify navigation for agents when they work on cases in the Customer Service workspace app.